 The Napanee Photo Club was founded late in 1984.
-The charter members drew up a constitution for the club, (now due for an update), describing its purpose as follows:
+The charter members drew up a constitution for the club, (overdue for an update), describing its purpose as follows:

 “The aim of this club is to educate and develop its members as photographers, and to encourage and promote the art of photography.”